Industry sector analysis - Rental and Hiring Services (except Real Estate)

 In the first chart, you can also see how the output of an industry is divided between local sales, domestic exports and international exports.
 This information can reveal how an industry is structured, and whether it is focused on exporting or on serving the local population.

-The table and second chart also show how Willoughby City contributes to the wider economy.
-For example, Rental and Hiring Services (except Real Estate) in Willoughby City contributes 3.5% of New South Wales’s Rental and Hiring Services (except Real Estate) employment.
+The table and second chart also show how Cardinia Shire contributes to the wider economy.
+For example, Agriculture in Cardinia Shire contributes 0.3% of Victoria’s Agriculture employment.

 National Economics (NIEIR) - Modelled series